kpetriv/Showcase/README.md

 ### Testing
 I plan to write unit tests for the viewmodel, repository and transformer at the least to give a good coverage for the existing logic.
 Using mockk for mocking the dependencies.
-Time permitting, I would like to have end to end tests (UI) for the main A/C's of the app (the list of 5 at the top)
+Time permitting, I would like to have end to end tests (UI) for the main A/C's of the app (the list at the top)

 ### Tech stack:
 Network: Retrofit